‘SEVENTH HEAVEN?’ - Audi Q7 Independent New Review (Ref:841/11975)

 Here's a big Audi SUV that, in an eco-conscious world, you could still own proudly, rather than slightly awkwardly.
 A statement of technology and innovation with electronic intuition anticipating needs you didn't know you had.
 As well as simply a very plush and practical way to transport your household just about anywhere.

-In this revised form, it certainly looks the part, the badge works for the boardroom, it's as capable off road as most will ever need and the seven-seat format is fine for families.
-True, there are rival large SUVs that are better to drive in this segment - but none of them are as practical.
+In this further revised form, it certainly looks the part, the badge works for the boardroom, it's as capable off road as most will ever need and the seven-seat format is fine for families.
+True, there are rival large SUVs that are better to drive in this segment - but none of those are as practical.
 And yes, there are certainly others that are significantly cheaper - but none of them are as advanced.

 In summary, we're left with a car that's remains a key part of Ingolstadt's SUV line-up.
 Audi are certainly aware that a model of this kind can never be completely eco-centric, but as they've proved in this case, there's certainly plenty that can be done to reduce its environmental impact.
 In short, what we have here is simply this: a lesson in Vorsprung durch Technik.